GHakopian/TvMaze-Scraper/README.md

 <pre>update-database</pre>
 <p>Make sure that RTL.TVMaze.Dal.EFCore is the target project (default project) when running the migrations</p>
 <p>3 Start the Api project (RTL.TVMaze.Api) this will open the swagger UI.</p>
+<p>Note that the first request for a paginated list will take a while, this is because the application will need to get all shows in the TVMaze Database and save them in its local database.</p>

 <h2>Project Structure</h2>
 <p>This project is D.D.D inspired, it uses repository pattern and layered architecture.</p>